armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-17-2.md

 The correct `aws-sdk` version is not always used in this release and -- depending on your configuration -- may prevent `Clouddriver` and other services from starting.

-This has been fixed in `Armory Spinnaker 2.17.4`.
+This has been fixed in `Armory 2.17.4`.

 ## Highlighted Updates
 ### Armory